KevCaz/KevCaz.github.io/content/econotes/2020/biogeonet/index.md

 [software section](/software/)).
 In my humble opinion, this is the least I can do cause the numerical part of a study (often a large part of my work) is relatively easy to reproduce, though it requires some time to master the tools to do so.
-As I now perceived reproducibility of my work as a duty, I had a feeling of guilty regarding a paper I published back in 2015.
+As I now perceived reproducibility of my work as a duty, I felt guilty regarding a paper I published back in 2015.

 In ["On the integration of biotic interaction and environmental constraints at the biogeographical